sokoloowski/GraphDraw/README.md

 ## Output

-Script is generating PNG image called `graph.png`, in the same directory, where `index.php` is located.
-Additionaly, incidence matrix is generated and displayed in console.
+Script is generating PNG image called `output/graph.png`, in the same directory, where `index.php` is located.
+Additionaly, incidence matrix is generated and displayed in console as well as adjacency matrix.

 ## Example